karttur/git-vcs/_posts/2020/2020-01-31-git-commandline-install.markdown

 <span class='terminal'>$ git clone https://github.com/git/git</span>

+# THE REST OF THIS POST IS OUTDATED

 ### Check and setup user name

 Every git project (repository, or repo for short) is linked to a user name.
 If you have a dominating, or single, git user on your machine you can add a global user name to your local machine git.
 If you have more than one git user you can set the user name in each local repo.
 The local user over-rides any global user, so you can set both types in the same machine.
 For more information, please vist the GitHub page [Setting your username in Git](https://help.github.com/en/articles/setting-your-username-in-git).